 With dynamic content, you could eliminate the need for them to do this, instead showing them a simple button or form to download the brochure.

 Alternatively, you could use their reconversion as an opportunity for ‘progressive profiling’.
-This is where your school uses repeat conversions to gather additional information from a lead that further expands on their profile to give your team a fuller picture of who they are.
-This example from digital marketing agency Newfangled neatly illustrates how a progressive profiling form sequence works in practice:
+This is where your school uses repeat conversions to gather additional information from a lead that further expands on their profile to give your team a more robust idea of who they are.
+Each time a lead interacts with your website, they’ll complete a short form, providing necessary information over time without being deterred by a single lengthy questionnaire.

 You might also show different forms to new leads based on their segmentation.
 For example, you may want different information from international leads than you do from local prospects, such as their language levels, visa requirements, accommodation needs, etc. A dynamic system can use a visitor’s IP address to determine their location and show them the correct form.